 The materials needed include a screwdriver, plywood, stainless steel pipe, pipe clamp, and wood screws.
-The tools consist of safety wear, hand drill, and miter saw drill press, pipe cutter, drill bits, tape measure, ruler, and router bits.
+The tools include safety wear, hand drill, miter saw drill press, pipe cutter, drill bits, tape measure, ruler, and router bits.

 Purchase a duplicator

 Wood carving duplicators come at different models and prices that you have to consider.
-There is a need to evaluate what your projects require so that you go for the perfect duplicator.
-The designs you want determine the type of duplicator you need.
+There is a need to evaluate what your projects require to go for the perfect duplicator, and the designs you want determine the type of duplicator you need.

-High-quality duplicators come with competitive prices.
-That is why you have to make inquiries before you purchase one.
+High-quality duplicators come with competitive prices, and that is why you have to make inquiries before you purchase one.
 Look for quality products and verify the suppliers if you are buying online.
 The type of processing that comes with the tool is of utmost importance.

 Copy the wood carving

 The wood carving duplicator re-creates any pattern of your choice.
 It involves the carving process with your router with a shop-built fixture.
-The recreational process is done with detail on your wood material, using a compact router on a counterbalanced carriage assembly.
+Using a compact router on a counterbalanced carriage assembly, the recreational process is detailed on your wood material.
 That is how a replica of the original wood carving comes.
 The router bit follows the path of a stylus that allows you to trace the original.

 Making the carving

-There are four types of wood carving.
-These are whittling, relief carving, carving in the round, and chip carving.
-Choose the style you intend to work with based on the wood carving you want.
-Research the kind of style before you start working on it.
+There are four types of wood carving: whittling, relief carving, carving in the round, and chip carving.
+Choose the style you intend to work with based on the wood carving you want, and research the kind of style before you start working on it.

 Whittling involves the use of a whittling knife for sharp and angular strokes.
 Relief carving involves carving figures into a flat wooden panel.
 The carving in the round uses multiple tools to create a sculptor, and chip carving uses knives, chisels, and hammers.